groupdocs-search/GroupDocs.Search-API-Tutorials/content/english/java/advanced-features/groupdocs-search-java-chunk-based-search-tutorial/_index.md

    </dependency>
 </dependencies>
 ```

 Alternatively, download the latest version from [GroupDocs.Search for Java releases](https://releases.groupdocs.com/search/java/).

 ### License Acquisition
 To try out GroupDocs.Search:

-- **Free Trial**: Start with a free trial to test core functionalities.
+- **Free Trial** – test core features without commitment.
-- **Temporary License**: Obtain a temporary license for extended access during development.
+- **Temporary License** – extended access for development.
-- **Purchase**: Consider purchasing a full license if the solution fits your needs.
+- **Purchase** – full license for production use.

 ### Basic Initialization and Setup
-Initialize GroupDocs.Search by creating an index in your desired directory:
+Create an index in the folder where you want the searchable data to live:

 ```java
 import com.groupdocs.search.*;